wochap/nix-config/config/users/mixins/email/README.md

   allows you to use msmtp offline by queuing email until you have an internet connection
 - smtp
   protocol to send mails

+### Passwords for Gmail

+You must enable 2FA auth in your google account and create a password in "App passwords"